ismalex/ismalex/README.md

 ```

 Hello, Hola
-I'm Alex a creative developer creating modern, visually beautiful, accessible and user friendly websites with the latest technologies.
-I specialize in bringing great designs to life with tools like React and JavaScript animation libraries.
+I’m Alex — a front-end developer passionate about bringing great design to life through technologies like React, GSAP, and other modern JavaScript tools.

-Using my skills, my goal is always to create products that deliver pixel-perfect performant experiences, employing good practices with a focus on security, performance and usability.
+I specialize in building responsive, accessible, and visually striking pixel-perfect UIs, with  a strong focus on performance, usability, and security.
+Creating smooth and impactful digital products that users love.

 ## ⚡ Values